Dr. Bidya Binay Karak

 Recent News

-• Became the Active Member (Junior Member) of the International Astronomical Union (IAU).
+- Became the Active Members of the International Astronomical Union (IAU) and Astronomical Society of India (ASI).

 (i) Humboldt Research Fellowship from the Alexander von Humboldt Foundation, Germany (2021-2022).